-Caroline is an incredibly easy person to open up to and she provides a safe and empathic space in which you can explore your issues.
-She brings a calm and grounding presence to the therapy room and is a skilful and compassionate listener, but is also able to use her therapeutic skills to help you to understand your problems from a different perspective.
-If you are looking for simple counselling, Caroline will listen and explore with patience; if you want something a little deeper, Caroline can use her training in Transactional Analysis to help you to understand your psychology and behavioural patterns and find new solutions to familiar problems.
+Caroline will immediately put you at your ease by providing a safe and empathic space in which you can explore your issues.
+She brings a calm and grounding presence to the therapy room and is a skilful and compassionate listener, but is also able to use her therapeutic skills and knowledge of psychology to help you to understand your problems from a different perspective.
+If you are looking for straight forward counselling, Caroline will listen and explore with patience; if you want something deeper and more challenging, Caroline can use her training in Transactional Analysis to help you to understand your psychology and behavioural patterns and find new solutions to familiar problems.

 Caroline’s interest in individual psychology grew through her own personal experience, her work in the complementary medical field, and her development as a senior yoga teacher.
 She has a deep interest in the connection between physical and emotional health and wellbeing and this directly informs her practice of psychotherapy.Caroline is in clinical training in Transactional Analysis Psychotherapy and holds a Diploma in Transactional Analysis Counselling.
 She has a BSc in Nutrition and Dietetics and 30 years experience in the healthcare field.

 Caroline works with individuals and couples and is particularly skilled in working with issues around low self-esteem, low confidence and anxiety.
-She is a member of UKATA and ITAA and BACP.
+She is a member of UKATA and ITAA.
 She attends regular supervision and training and keeps up to date with current practice through CPD.

 You can find more information on Caroline’s website at www.carolinesmithpsychotherapy.co.uk